observIQ/bindplane-agent/config/google_cloud_exporter/kubernetes/README.md

 ## Deployment

-Deployment documentation can be found in our [observiq-otel-collector-k8s](https://github.com/observIQ/observiq-otel-collector-k8s) repository.

 Deployments are cloud agnostic, meaning the agent(s) can run on most Kubernetes clusters, including development systems such as Minikube.

 All metrics will show up under the following [Monitored resource types](https://cloud.google.com/monitoring/api/resources)